 A wrist sprain happens when one or more ligaments in your wrist stretch or tear.
 Ligaments are tough tissues that connect bones and keep them in place, and support your joints.
 A fall onto your outstretched hand can cause a wrist sprain.
 An injury that causes your wrist to twist can also cause a sprain.
 This may happen during sports, such as biking, skiing, or snowboarding.

 What are the signs and symptoms of a wrist sprain?

 - Popping sound in your wrist when you move it

 How is a wrist sprain diagnosed?

 Your healthcare provider will ask how you injured your wrist.
-He will examine your wrist and hand and ask about your symptoms.
+The provider will examine your wrist and hand and ask about your symptoms.
 You may need x-rays, an MRI, or a CT scan of your wrist.
-You may be given dye to help the pictures show up better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+You may be given contrast liquid to help the pictures show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.